GazzaJ/CI-MS4-RefereE-pay/README.md

    - Select the Region nearest you.
    - Uncheck the **Block Public Access** checkbox and acknowledge the bucket will be public
    - Scroll down and select **Create bucket**
-3. Select your newly created bucket from the Buskets window and then select the **Properties** Tab
+3. Select your newly created bucket from the Buckets window and then select the **Properties** Tab
-   - Scroll down towards the botton and **Enable Static web hosting**
+   - Scroll down towards the bottom and **Enable Static web hosting**
    - For the Index and Error values enter `index.html` and `error.html` respectively
    - Save the properties
 4. Now select the Bucket **Permissions Tab**